-The Executive Committee (ExCom) is responsible for reviewing the overall risk exposure associated with the Group's activities.
+The Executive Committee (ExCom) is responsible for reviewing the overall risk exposure associated with the activities in both the Carlsberg and Carlsberg Breweries Groups.

 SHORT-TERM RISK ASSESSMENT

 Risks are assessed according to a two-dimensional heat map that estimates the impact of the risk on operating profit or brand/image and the likelihood of the risk materialising.